RogerioBlanco/PixelCanvasBot/README.md

 The reverse parameters only work on the linear draw strategies (linear and quickfill).
 Use to choose which corner to draw linearly from (default is top left corner).

-#### Note:

-If you wish to use a language that is not your system language, or the bot isn't using your system language...

-* On *nix systems, run `LANG=` followed by your preferred language in the command line.
-* On Windows systems, run `set LANG=` followed by your preferred language in the command line.

-See specified languages in `i18n.py`.

 # Update bot with last changes

 ### Clear local changes (if you changed the source code)